Blog |

 If you are considering filler for the first time, here are better questions than “which brand do you use”:

-This article reflects the clinical perspective of Dr. Cha Seung-yeon, Medical Director at Tune Clinic.
+This article reflects the clinical perspective of Dr. Cha Seung-yeon, Representative Director at Tune Clinic.
 It is intended for educational purposes and does not replace an individual consultation.